 A: Please use the online application form — do NOT send any application materials directly to the Art and Art History department.

 Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
+Visit our How to Apply (new window) page for additional details and FAQs.
 Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
 Review the unofficial transcript requirements (new window) for additional details and FAQs.

 Q: When will I know if I’ve been accepted?